AnumAkh/SyncTalk/README.md

-Real-time Instant Messaging for Android
+# SyncTalk - Real-time Instant Messaging for Android

-SyncTalk is a simple Android messaging application that demonstrates basic networking concepts including WebSockets, HTTP communication, and Firebase integration.
+**SyncTalk** is a simple Android messaging application that demonstrates basic networking concepts including **WebSockets**, **HTTP communication**, and **Firebase integration**.
 This project was developed as a learning exercise to implement fundamental real-time communication techniques.

+---

-Features
+## Features

-Real-time Messaging: Exchange messages instantly using WebSockets Message History: View past conversations stored in Firebase Push Notifications: Get notified of new messages when the app is in background Image Sharing: Send and receive images in conversations
+- **Real-time Messaging**: Exchange messages instantly using WebSockets
+- **Message History**: View past conversations stored in Firebase
+- **Push Notifications**: Get notified of new messages when the app is in the background
+- **Image Sharing**: Send and receive images in conversations

+---

-Technologies Used
+## Technologies Used

-Android Studio: Primary development environment
+- **Android Studio**: Primary development environment
-Java: Main programming language
+- **Java**: Main programming language
-OkHttp: For WebSocket implementation
+- **OkHttp**: For WebSocket implementation
-Firebase Realtime Database: For message persistence
+- **Firebase Realtime Database**: For message persistence
-Glitch: For hosting the WebSocket server
+- **Glitch**: For hosting the WebSocket server

+---

-Architecture
+## Architecture

 SyncTalk uses a hybrid networking approach:

-WebSockets for low-latency real-time message delivery Firebase for data persistence and authentication
+- **WebSockets** for low-latency real-time message delivery
+- **Firebase** for data persistence and authentication

+---

+## Getting Started

+1. Clone the repository
+2. Open in Android Studio
+3. Configure Firebase (add `google-services.json`)
+4. Run the app on your emulator or physical device